 - Don’t park in front of fire hydrants or THIS could happen (see photo)

-GENOAK is a neighborhood-to-neighborhood emergency 2-way radio communications network for Oakland and nearby areas.
+GENOAK is a community-to-community emergency 2-way radio communications network for Oakland and nearby areas.

 Oakland Firesafe Council’s town hall series covers topics related to disaster readiness, focusing on practical knowledge to help you to make good judgments and to take actionable steps towards emergency preparedness.